damlaio/toki-suno/grammar.md

 ## 10. Flexibility

-The grammar of toki suno is not prescriptive.
+The grammar of Toki Suno is not prescriptive.

 The system is designed to:
 - adapt to different visual implementations